-When you contact RDS NENC to request an appointment a general advisor will be allocated to you.
-Our advisors have a variety of methodological and specialist area expertise.
+When you contact RDS NENC to request an appointment a general adviser will be allocated to you.
+Our advisers have a variety of methodological and specialist area expertise.
 Each has their own research track record as well as expertise in supporting researchers to develop high quality funding applications.

-Once you have been allocated an advisor, a meeting will be arranged to discuss your research ideas and plans, as well as any requirements for specialist advice (e.g. statistics, health economics).
-The RDS advisor will be your point of contact throughout the development of your proposal, leading you through the design process, supported by specialist advisors as well as providing information about other relevant expertise in the region and nationally.
+Once you have been allocated an adviser, a meeting will be arranged to discuss your research ideas and plans, as well as any requirements for specialist advice (e.g. statistics, health economics).
+The RDS adviser will be your point of contact throughout the development of your proposal, leading you through the design process, supported by specialist advisers as well as providing information about other relevant expertise in the region and nationally.

 What expertise can a general adviser offer?